zachariahmilby/keck-hires-pipeline/README.md

 identified order numbers and wavelength bounds so you can see if it worked well or not.

+There are several optional boolean arguments to `run()`. `save_graphics` toggles whether or not to save a summary graphic along with the reduced data files.
+There are memory leaks in Matplotlib, and I've done by best, but if the pipeline ends up crashing it might be best to try to save files without summary graphics.
+It will always save the trace and order edge graphics, since those are essential for quality assurance. `test_trace` toggles whether you want to run the pipeline just far enough to test the order detection algorithm, set this to True.
+Mostly useful for my own debugging purposes. `optimize_traces` toggles whether or not you want to optimize the traces.
+Setting to False improves speed and may prevent bad traces near detector edges.
+Default is True.
+`remove_airmass_extinction` toggles whether or not you want to remove wavelength-dependent airmass extinction appropriate to the summit of Maunakea.
+Default is True.
+Uses the median curve in Figure 17 of Buton et al. (2003)[^5].

 The pipeline performs the following reduction steps (and propagates error appropriately at each step):
 1. Create and subtract master bias,
 2. Create and divide by a normalized master flat field,
 3. Rectify orders,
 4. Calculate wavelength solution, and
-5. Set flux to an airmass of zero by removing wavelength-dependent extinction as described in Buton et al. (2003)[^5].
+5. [Optional] Set flux to an airmass of zero by removing wavelength-dependent extinction as described in Buton et al. (2003)[^5].

 > **NOTE**<br>
 > The wavelength solution should be accurate to within one slit width or so.
 If